toasterparty/metroid-prime-bingo/index.md

 # Welcome

 Welcome to the wacky world of Metroid Prime Randomizer Bingo.
-Here, players race to fill squares on a not-so-traditional 5x5 bingo card by completing tasks such as "Defeat Hive Mecha" or "Activate the Observatory".
+Rather than marking squares announced from a caller, players instead race to fill squares on a not-so-traditional 5x5 bingo card where each square represent a specific tasks in the game.

 ![](img/board.png)